sivaramaaa/pwn_lab/Heap_notes.md

       #define inuse_bit_at_offset(p, s)   (((mchunkptr) (((char *) (p)) + (s)))->size & PREV_INUSE)
 ```

-hence if size is 0 then it points itself hence it's inuse_bit is 0 hence free() belives ti as free !!!!!!!!!!!
+hence if size is 0 then it points itself hence it's inuse_bit is 0 hence free() belives it as free !!!!!!!!!!!